Korg has always been a big name in the music gear market, being responsible for some of the most iconic instruments since the 1970s.

 The D1 one doesn’t have Bluetooth onboard but you can still use third-party adapters to allow the keyboard to exchange MIDI data with your smart devices wirelessly as opposed to using a MIDI USB interface.

-Since the D1 has proper MIDI In/Out ports, you can get the Yamaha MD-BT01 wireless adapter, which connect right to the MIDI ports of the D1 and doesn’t require a separate power source.
+Since the D1 has proper MIDI In/Out ports, you can get the Yamaha MD-BT01 wireless adapter, which connects right to the MIDI ports of the D1 and doesn’t require a separate power source.

 In my opinion, the Korg D1 is a terrific digital piano for players of any skill level.
 At this price range, you probably won’t find a better stage piano.